Kaiserreich (video game mod): Setting

 Kaiserreich is set in an alternate timeline where the Central Powers won World War I by 1919, with the mod's start date being 1936.
 The Central Powers victory leads to numerous changes from the real world's political landscape, with every country and region being impacted and having altered history.
 The mod gradually leads to the onset of a fictional version of World War II known as the Second Weltkrieg, altered by the mod's lore as well as player action.
 The game's story and outcomes typically change between playthroughs, often having minor to major differences.

 In the mod, the German Empire serves as the leading power of Europe, operating a number of client states in the eastern part of the continent, a large African colony named "Mittelafrika", and numerous colonies in Southeast Asia, all of which are united under a single alliance known as the "Reichspakt".
 Meanwhile, the other major Central Power, Austria-Hungary, manages to survive outside of Germany's sphere of influence and undergoes a consolidation into one government.
 After their defeat in the First World War, revolutions overthrow the governments of Great Britain, France, and northern Italy, which adopt various forms of syndicalism as their ideology, forming an alliance known as the Third Internationale, an alliance for socialist nations.
 Their former governments are exiled, but continue to maintain the Entente, and aim to retake their homelands and colonies.
-The Russian Revolution also failed with the White Army crushing the Bolsheviks and Russia staying as a liberal democratic republic before becoming a far-right ultranationalist dictatorship.
+The Russian Revolution ends with the White Army crushing the Bolsheviks and Russia restored as a liberal democratic republic before becoming a far-right ultranationalist dictatorship.
 Additionally, several nations experience internal unrest after the war, with the United States, Spain, and Argentina all eventually falling into civil wars, and independence movements beginning in several colonies and client states.

 In addition to the alterations of borders and diplomacy, Kaiserreich features alterations from the real world's political ideologies, featuring custom ideologies that combine many ideals from several nations into one, and not having the traditional concept of ideologies like communism and fascism.
 An example of these new ideologies is "Totalism", an ideology structured similarly to Stalinism that attracts figures that would have been otherwise considered fascist, as well as the aforementioned replacement of traditional communism with syndicalism, which starts in Western Europe instead of Eastern Europe.

 Release and promotion

-A version of Kaiserreich has existed for several games in the Hearts of Iron series since 2011, starting with versions made for Hearts of Iron II and Darkest Hour.
-The version for Hearts of Iron IV, developed by the KR4 Team, was released on 1 December 2016.
+A version of Kaiserreich has existed for several games in the Hearts of Iron series since 2005, starting with versions made for Hearts of Iron II and Darkest Hour.
+The version for Hearts of Iron IV, developed by the KR4 Team, was first released on 1 December 2016.
 Since its release, the developers have made merchandise for the mod and short films that depict parts of the mod's lore.